 - Spin shoes are included, but if you have your own they need to be Look Keo clips

 This little blonde bomby was full of perky smiles for our 6am class, and although she may have been the ONLY one, the class majorly appreciated her vibes as they silently shuffled into the room.
 First off her playlist was great, with her theme being “anything that loosens up the soul” (so, win) and it was a mix of light beats, heavy drops, some throwbacks, and hip hop.
 Resurrection (Axwell’s Recut Club Version) by Michael Calfanis is her favorite, if that gives you an indication.
 She was great about explaining the ideal state of being “on beat” but that ultimately, this was our class and “do us”.
 Now this 1000% might be bc it was an ungodly hour, but there was a fair bit of dead air throughout the class.
 She shouted out a lot of “Tuesday” and “Spinco” when it almost felt like she didn’t have much else to say and that those were meant to motivate us.
 Trust us, we couldn’t imagine how hard it would be to stay super motivating for a full 50 minutes, while doing the class yourself, while being awake before roosters, we certainly couldn’t do it, but it stood out that there wasn’t a lot being said.
-Perhaps that was to focus more on the music though!?
 In any case, our fav thing about Becs is that she wants those in her class to take a deep breath and realize that we shouldn’t take ourselves too seriously.
 Remember to have a bit of fun along the way.
 Preach, girl.
 We agree.

 LEVEL OF DIFFICULTY